flowcontrol12/docu/docs/User Guide/Configuration/Objects/Alert fields/Alert fields.md

-The Configuration>**Alert fields** can be used to create a custom `Alert fields` based on the selected Streams and (optional) your own mathematical function.
+This menu [ Configuration>Object>**Alert fields**] can be used to create a custom `Alert fields` based on the selected Streams and (optional) your own mathematical function.
 The system includes several most useful predefined  `Alert fields`  that you can use right after installing the system.

+> Alert fields are only used in Alerts.

 The list of `Alert fields`  is in the table with the following columns: